Short Story Life Lessons, can be found on Amazon in Saturday Evening Post Publication

 Wings is the story of a unique connection between a brother and sister raised on a small island in the Azores, who make a promise to one another to follow their dreams.
 Frank wants to become a pilot, Lillie, a radio operator.
 Both have difficult obstacles to their paths.
 Both want to find love, family and the life they feel destined for.
 Lillie is devastated when her brother’s plane is lost and she becomes derailed by the tragedy.
 She must prove herself as she fights to get back on course and find the life she was meant to have.
 Years later, when her own husband’s plane goes down, she must find the message through the ether, on her radio, that will save him.

 Swan Diaries explores the journey of two lovers separated by war.
 One is a World War II hero turned deserter, the other the wife that waits for him at home.
 The torture Ben has suffered in a prison camp, drives him into a daring escape into Switzerland where he hides out with the woman who saved his life.
 As he struggles to repay her kindness, the boundaries of his identity become blurred.
 In the meantime, Victoria is doing her best to survive in a changed England.
 She has been told Ben is dead, but continues to dream about him in the cottage that is their home on Eel Pie Island.
 Her Swiss psychoanalyst tries to convince her to let Ben go.
 While exploring her own identity, she becomes a photographer.
 This unusual love story follows the plight of British deserters after the second World War.
 Ben and Victoria must find out who they are after the world has fallen apart and what their love means.
+This novel was in the top 10 percent of the 11,000 entries for the Bridport Prize First Novel Competition of 2021 and was long listed for Cinnamon Press Pencil Competition in 2020.

 I”m working on cento poetry using my collection of Chinese and Japanese poetry of the fourth to fourteenth century.